Bsq-collab/bestbootstrapbubbles/README.md

 We suggest using a virtual environment

-In order to install all dependencies run this line:
+In order to install all dependencies, run this line:

 ` $ pip install -r requirements.txt `